muratk5n/thirdwave/en/README.md

 ---

-That is as useless as making Bitcoin as the official currency.
+That is as useless as making Bitcoin the official currency.

 "Zimbabwe to introduce gold coins as local currency tumbles"